I hope this still works.

 A light beckoned from the garage, shining out into the deeping twilight.
 A fence, neatly mended, surrounded a patch of what looked to be crops.
 There was a clothesline, where a few shirts and a sheet hung in the breeze.

 Rebecca stood still for a few moments, wondering if the signs were those of safety or danger.
-He or she who lived here would likely not appreciate her presence.
+He or she who lived here would not appreciate her presence.
 In this wasted world, she would be competition for the limited resources.

 Once she got close enough, Rebecca called out.
 “H-hello?”
 She blinked in the light of the garage, spotting several shelves pushed against the brick walls, each covered in untidy collections of junk.
 “I need help.
 Please, I’m -”